Designing Food Facility: Drainage System

 Carrying Capacity

 The classic question that always comes is how big should be the drain.
 You don’t want to make them too big cause it costs money and you never want to make them too small as they would clog.
 A good way to estimate the carrying capacity is to start with the amount of water you hope to use.
 After you have estimated the volume, next is the rate.
-Your SOPs are a good way to estimate what is the maximum flow and the timings when this would happen (typically during cleaning).
+Your SOPs are a good way to estimate what is the maximum flow and the timings when this would happen (typically during cleaning)Direction of Flow

 The general rule of thumb while designing a drainage system is that the drains should flow from the high-risk area to the low-risk area.
 Drains sheath a large number of pathogenic microbes both as free living as well as in the form of biofilms.
 If not taken care of properly, these microbes can easily become serious food safety hazards.